Walk 109 – Burns’ Trail, Alloway – 3.8 miles

 Stone remains of Alloway's Auld Kirk

-The allegedly haunted Auld Kirk and it’s cemetery, where you can find the grave of William Burns, Rabbie’s father.
+The allegedly haunted Auld Kirk and its cemetery, where you can find the grave of William Burns, Rabbie’s father.
 The gravestone is inscribed on the back with words written by Burns himself.

 Burns Monument sign

 The 70ft tall Burns Monument.
 Did you know that you can climb up the inside to the base of the pillared section??
 The views are well worth it!
+[Photo from July 2025]

 Brig o Doon hotel with its landscaped gardens and famous old stone bridge

 A short climb up the steps to the top of the Burns Monument is rewarded with a view over the perfectly manicured memorial gardens to Brig o’ Doon and beyond.
+The monument gardens are maintained by the National Trust for Scotland.

 Close up of the Brig o Doon

 The iconic Brig o’ Doon, which plays an important role in Burns’ poem “Tam o’ Shanter”.
-It can be slippery in wet weather due to it’s steep arch and cobbled surface.
+It can be slippery in wet weather due to its steep arch and cobbled surface.

 Woodland path